azrosen92/search_engine_aggregator/README.md

 they did not parse correctly and the search_result_description and search_result_source field is empty for all results.
-So I've included the file google.html which is the html from a google search of the term "hurricane" copy/pasted into a document which is parsed by the same class used in my api, but I get results for all of the fields.
+So I've included the file google.html which is the html from a google search of the term "hurricane" copy/pasted into a document.
+When this document is parsed by the same parsers.py class I get the all of the data.